The Mexican National Immigration Institute (INM) requires special documentation with regard to minor (under 18 years of age) travel if:

 The minor will be required to present a document showing the consent to travel from at least one parent (or legal guardian) in order to leave Mexico.

 A parent may fill out the authorization document online on INM’s website.
 This document does NOT need to be notarized or have an apostille.
 Rather, the parent prints three copies and must obtain official stamps from INM at the airport on the day of travel prior to passenger check-in with the airline.
 For more information on this process please click here (PDF – 304kb).
-For a video, here.
-Please note the online form, presentation, and video are in Spanish only.
+Please note the online form and presentation are in Spanish only.

 Alternatively, the travel consent document may be independently-produced, but it must be in Spanish (English versions must be accompanied by a Spanish translation), contain several pieces of required data, and be notarized or have an apostille.
 For information, fees, and how to make an appointment for notarial services at the U.S. Embassy in Mexico City please click here.
 The State Department has provided a sample minor travel consent letter (PDF – 92KB).